juliantoyeo/42snow_crash/level12/Ressources/README.md

 ![alt text](./screenshot/image1.png)

-In this level, we have `level12.pl` a perl script like back in level04 with `s` permission as well, lets check the file
+In this level, we have `level12.pl` a perl script like back in level04 with `s(SUID)` permission as well, lets check the file

 ![alt text](./screenshot/image2.png)